 Following the ancient Berber trail on our mountain bike tour Morocco

-As the snow was receding from a long hard winter in the Atlas mountains, our photographer Ross Bell had the challenge of capturing the colourful landscapes, glorious trails, and tremendous food and culture of our latest mtb adventure in Morocco…
+Photographer Ross Bell had the challenge of capturing the colourful landscapes, and tremendous food and culture of our mtb adventure in Morocco…

 - Staying in a variety of traditional accommodation

 - Descending over 3,000m from high mountain passes

 - Soaring high over the countryside in a hot air balloon

 - Stopping for mid-ride mint tea with your local Berber team

 - Discovering the colours, sounds and smells of the souks in Marrakech

 - Being completely absorbed in local Morrocan culture